Big Island route list logo TABLE 3

 miles

-Westernmost 11.6 miles, past Kulana Street, approaching Kulani Prison is CLOSED to the general public (no gate at the closure point, just a warning sign).
+At least part of westernmost 11.6 miles, past Kulana Street, approaching Kulani Prison may be CLOSED to the general public (no gate at the closure point, just warning signs).

 No route number Waikoloa